Terms & Conditions of Trade – Goods

 1. Definitions

-“Goods” means goods supplied by the Vendor to the Customer at any time.
+Goods – Products supplied by the Vendor at any time.

 2. Orders